 14. Bankruptcy.
 This Agreement constitutes an extension of financial accommodations by Company to Customer within the meaning of Section 365 of the Bankruptcy Code.
 The right of Customer to receive any amounts from Company hereunder is subject and subordinate to Chargebacks, Return Entries, recoupment, lien, set-off and security interest rights of Company regardless of whether they are liquidated, unliquidated, fixed, contingent, matured, or un-matured.

 15. Fees and Charges.
-Customer agrees to pay all fees listed or described in this Agreement and the Application and Order Form (if applicable).
-Pass-through charges from third parties, including, but not limited to, Payment Card Processing assessments and interchange related Fees, may be changed by banks, Associations, processors or other third parties from time to time.
-Company will provide Customer with as much notice as is reasonably possible in the event of any such changes in pass-through charges.
-From time to time, Company may change all non-pass through rates, Fees and charges set forth in the Agreement.
-Company will provide a minimum of 30 days written notice to Customer of all amendments to non-pass through rates, Fees, and charges.
-Notice may be given on the Customer Statement.
+Customer agrees to pay all fees listed or described in this Agreement, the Application and Order Form (if applicable).
+Pass-through charges from third parties, including, but not limited to, Payment Card Processing assessments and interchange (standard, network special programs, or non-published or proprietary rates) that, may be charged by banks, Associations, processors, Company, or other third parties from time to time or ACH related Fees.
+Company shall have the right to modify or amend the terms and conditions of this Agreement, including, without limitation, the right to modify, amend, or supplement applicable fees, charges, and/or discounts.
+Modifications and amendments related to changes to the Rules, changes to the fees charged by the Associations, Acquirer, Company or third parties, and/or in response to changes in requirements of law (collectively, a “Third Party Change”) may be made effective immediately, with or without notice or consent.
+Modifications or amendments unrelated to a Third Party Change shall be effective upon the date specified in a notice to the Merchant (the “Change Notice”), provided that such date shall not be fewer than fifteen (15) business days after the date of the Change Notice.
+A Change Notice may be reflected as a message attached to Merchant’s monthly billing statements.
+Continuing your merchant account with us or use of your merchant account after the Change Notice will represent your acceptance to the updated terms.
 Should Company take any action against Customer to collect sums due hereunder, Customer agrees to pay all costs associated with such collection efforts, including but not limited to reasonable attorney’s fees.
-If Customer does not pay sums due to Company within thirty (30) days of the invoice date, Company may charge and Customer agrees to pay a late fee of 1.5% per month on the outstanding balance, or the highest amount allowed by law, whichever is less.
+If Customer does not pay sums due to Company within thirty (30) days of the invoice date, Company may charge and Customer agrees to pay a late fee of one and one half percent (1.5%) per month on the outstanding balance, or the highest amount allowed by law, whichever is less.
+Billtrust is not responsible for (i) any interchange, assessment, third party network fees, or any other fees incurred due to a transaction being misdirected by Customer or Issuer, or (ii) any incorrect or inaccurate fees charged to Customer.

 16. Return Entry Resulting From Debit Block.
 Customer will ensure that debits from its Operating Account for Fee Collection are not blocked if funds are not settled to Customer net of Company and third party fees.
 If a Return Entry results from such a debit block Customer will pay a debit block administration Fee as provided on the Application.